KumiYAM/TeamProG10/README.md

 <h2>Usage</h2>
 <h3>1)After pull (or clone) repository simply run command on your command line.<br/>
 2)You will guided by prompt on command line, so please answer the questions,enter nessesary information and hit enter key. <br/>
-3)This prompts will generate your README.md file.
+3)This prompts will generate your HTML webpage that displays summaries of each person such as name/email/role of team/etc, in CARD style.
 </h3>
 <h2>License</h2>